 Rock Pools Walk

 If you choose to continue towards the rock pools, you will find a swimming area (rock pool) located at the top of Kondalilla Falls.
 This large swimming area is a great place to cool down on a hot day.
 If you dare you can even jump from the top of the waterfall.
-Not only is the swimming hole great, you also get stunning views of the valley below.
+Not only is the Kondalilla Falls swimming hole a great place to relax, but you also get stunning views of the valley below.
 There are over 100 stairs to the rock pool, your legs will thank you later.

-The trail to the rock pools is 3.2kms return and takes 1 hour to complete, although you will want to spend at least an hour swimming and taking in the views.
+The trail to the Kondallila Falls swimming hole is 3.2kms return and takes 1 hour to complete, although you will want to spend at least an hour swimming and taking in the views.

 On the way towards the rock pools, the trail will split and you will see a sign to the rock pools, then a sign to a lookout (190metres) in the opposite direction.
 Make sure you visit the lookout if you aren’t planning on doing the full Kondalilla Falls Circuit.
 The lookout offers the best views of the waterfall.